-War Memorials added to Local List: Almost 50 war memorials were added to the Local List following a widespread public consultation exercise to coincide with the centenary of the outbreak of the First World War.
-The List includes memorials within churchyards, public parks, schools and other buildings.
-The existing Local List was also reviewed and revised to account for changes since the last review.
+War Memorials added to Local List: Almost 50 war memorials were added to the Local List following a widespread public consultation exercise to coincide the First World War.
+The List includes memorials within churchyards, public existing Local List was also reviewed and

-- 3.2.26 Prior to 2010, Tower Hamlets has had one of the highest tallies of spot listings of all the London boroughs.
-The existing statutory heritage protection within the borough may not be as comprehensive as in other boroughs, which have had their statutory Lists reviewed by Historic England more recently. - 3.2.27 A significant share of the borough is already covered by conservation areas and other designations.
+Prior to 2010, Tower Hamlets has had one of the highest tallies of spot listings of all the London boroughs.
+The existing statutory heritage protection within the borough may not be as comprehensive as in other boroughs, which have had their statutory Lists reviewed by Historic England more recently.

+A significant share of the borough is already covered by conservation areas and other designations.
 Consultations have indicated a concern that such coverage may undermine the significance of what has been designated, or encourage an overly permissive approach to development in areas that are not designated but that are still locally important.